Banski dvori: 1918–1990

-After the dissolution of Austria-Hungary in 1918, Banski Dvori housed Government of the State of Slovenes, Croats and Serbs and then the remaining institutions of the Kingdom of Croatia, Slavonia and Dalmatia during the transitional period of the creation of the Kingdom of Yugoslavia.
-Since 1929, Banski Dvori housed Government of Sava Banovina, and since 1939, Government of Banovina of Croatia.
+After the dissolution of Austria-Hungary in 1918, Banski dvori housed Government of the State of Slovenes, Croats and Serbs and then the remaining institutions of the Kingdom of Croatia, Slavonia and Dalmatia during the transitional period of the creation of the Kingdom of Yugoslavia.
+Since 1929, Banski dvori housed Government of Sava Banovina, and since 1939, Government of Banovina of Croatia.
 On August 26, 1940 Yugoslav government held a session there.
-During the time of the so-called Independent State of Croatia (1941-1945), Banski Dvori was used as the office of Ante Pavelić and the headquarters of the Government of the Independent State of Croatia.
+During the time of the so-called Independent State of Croatia (1941-1945), Banski dvori was used as the office of Ante Pavelić and the headquarters of the Government of the Independent State of Croatia.
 Since 1945 they were used as the headquarters of the Presidency and Government of the Socialist Republic of Croatia.

 1990–present

-In 1990, Banski Dvori became the seat of the President and the Government of Croatia.
-On October 7, 1991, Yugoslav Air Force bombed Banski Dvori with the aim to assassinate Croatian President Franjo Tuđman, President of the Presidency of Yugoslavia Stjepan Mesić and President of the Federal Executive Council Ante Marković.
+In 1990, Banski dvori became the seat of the President and the Government of Croatia.
+On October 7, 1991, Yugoslav Air Force and Serbs bombed Banski dvori with the aim to assassinate Croatian President Franjo Tuđman, President of the Presidency of Yugoslavia Stjepan Mesić and President of the Federal Executive Council Ante Marković.
 None of them were hurt.
 The presidential residence was immediately moved to the Presidential palace, which was formerly known as Villa Zagorje.
-The Banski Dvori sustained significant damage, but repairs started only in 1995.
+The Banski dvori sustained significant damage, but repairs started only in 1995.
 The building became the seat of the Croatian Government.
 Between 2001 and 2002, two inner courtyards where fully reconstructed and decorated.
 Next major renovation occurred in summer of 2008.
 The whole facade was restored, dormant carpentry replaced, two meeting rooms and the so-called Blue salon renovated, and lobby and sanitary node redecorated.
 The project was carried out in accordance with the requirements of the Croatian Directorate for the Protection of Cultural Heritage.
 In summer of 2017, floors with oak parquet and ceiling stuccos and rosette where refurbished.
 Various carpentry, locksmith and electrical engineering (lighting, information systems, TV installations and recording, sound and simultaneous translation, etc.) works were also carried out.
 Air conditioning and ventilation systems were changed as well.
 In addition, The Ban Jelačić Hall, in which the government sessions are held, has also been thoroughly restored.